anonymous12-lab/seq-to-seq-decision-aware-mrg/README.md

 This repo contains training and prediction code for the recommendation scores and confidence scores for the reviews, using which we then predict the decision on a particular manuscript.
 Finally, we utilize the decision signals for generating the meta-reviews using a [transformer-based seq2seq architecture](https://arxiv.org/abs/1706.03762).

 ![alt text](https://github.com/anonymous12-lab/seq-to-seq-decision-aware-mrg/blob/main/fig.png)

+Above Digram is the detailed architecture for decision prediction.
+Here rating here refers to the predicted recommendation scores and Confidence scores refer to the predicted confidence scores.

 Train:
 ```